pkuoliver/EasyRedisAdmin/README.md

 This project is based on [erikdubbelboer/phpRedisAdmin](https://github.com/ErikDubbelboer/phpRedisAdmin) Ver1.11.5. phpRedisAdmin is a great project, thanks.

 ## What works did i do
+* Estimated memory consumption for each key and folder.
 * Remove Predis dependency, making it more efficient.
 * Support json format.
 * Add more information for each instance item.